ChemLibrarian/courseproject/README.md

 This Repo includes the following files:
 =========================================
 - 'README.md' contains explanations on how all scripts work and how they connected.
-- 'codebook.md' contains descriptions of variables included.
+- 'UCI HAR Dataset' folder is downloaded and unzipped from the link listed under the Data source section below.
 - 'run_analysis.R' contains the R function used to clean the raw data sets and assemeble the cleaned dataset.
 - 'tidydata.txt' contains the cleaned and re-assemebled dataset resulted from the 'run_analysis.R' script.
+- 'codebook.md' contains descriptions of variables included in the 'tidydata.txt' file.

 Data source:
 =========================================